sawyerburns87/RobotDefense/README.md

     - While the capturing to uncaptured ratios for both the LearnerOne agent and our agent our similar for the 5000-crystal time frame, our agent captures nearly twice as many bugs.
 If the agents had more time to run, our agent's capture-to-uncaptured ratio would be considerably higher, as the LearnerOne agent learns to capture only one type of bug efficiently; while ours, if given enough time, can learn how to efficiently capture all 3.
   - 1d.)
 Modifying the reward function so that the agent performs well on test maps
     - In order to get the agent to perform well on the other maps, we did several things: make the agent prefer sides that the bug is on more often(not included in the final version to avoid an overfitted model).
     - We modificed the values of the reward functions.
-For the simple1.dat map, we cut the reward values for power usage (lines 139 and 142 in our agent) in half.
-For the simple4-4pack, we doubled the the values for power usage.
+For the simple1.dat map, we cut the reward values for power usage from 8.0 to 4.0 (lines 139 and 142 in our agent) in half.
+For the simple4-4pack, we doubled the the values for power usage from 8.0 to 16.0.

 - #### Part 2
   - All changes are still in *munchersOne.java*